vigneshwaranr/blog_posts/A_spiritual_journey_into_kafka_producer.md

-# A spiritual journey of digging down KafkaProducer
+# A spiritual journey of digging into KafkaProducer

 Hi.
 In this post, I am going to walk you through the Kafka Producer source code and share my knowledge on the Producer Architecture.